vipulnaik/diet-exercise-health/checklists/hearing-checklist.md

 don't formally follow the checklist; I just do them whenever I happen to already be listening to the song in question and have a minute to spare.
 I record completion in the Slack self-chat logs.
-I generally do the normal headphones and bone conduction headphones portion separately.
+I generally do the over-ear headphones and bone conduction headphones portion separately.
 Search for `lmlyd` in Slack self-chat logs.

 So I can skip these during the formal execution.
 However, if during formal execution I find that I haven't done them at all for at least 21 days, I should do them along with the formal execution.

-- Play https://www.youtube.com/watch?v=eVVaqFDG6Fo and determine minimum audible volume with normal headphones (expected to be 1/64 system volume at about 25% YouTube volume) and with bone conduction headphones (expected to be 1/16 system volume at <= 50% for Yomdud)
+- Play https://www.youtube.com/watch?v=eVVaqFDG6Fo and determine minimum audible volume with over-ear headphones (expected to be 1/64 system volume at about 25% YouTube volume) and with bone conduction headphones (expected to be 1/16 system volume at <= 50% for Yomdud)
-  - normal headphones: log message (if passed) `lmlyd minimum audible volume test passed (both ears) with normal headphones`, otherwise document in more detail and determine followup actions
+  - over-ear headphones: log message (if passed) `lmlyd minimum audible volume test passed (both ears) with over-ear headphones`, otherwise document in more detail and determine followup actions
     - [ ] Make sure that within-YouTube volume is set to max
-    - [ ] Left ear with normal headphones (if the headphones are oriented wrong, re-wear the headphones)
+    - [ ] Left ear with over-ear headphones (if the headphones are oriented wrong, re-wear the headphones)
-    - [ ] Right ear with normal headphones
+    - [ ] Right ear with over-ear headphones
     - [ ] Reduce within-YouTube volume to 50%
-    - [ ] Left ear with normal headphones (if the headphones are oriented wrong, re-wear the headphones)
+    - [ ] Left ear with over-ear headphones (if the headphones are oriented wrong, re-wear the headphones)
-    - [ ] Right ear with normal headphones
+    - [ ] Right ear with over-ear headphones
   - bone conduction headphones: log message: `lmlyd minimum audible volume test passed (both ears) with bone conduction headphones`, otherwise document in more detail and determine followup actions
     - [ ] Make sure that within-YouTube volume is set to max
     - [ ] Left ear with bone conduction headphones